chhavitekriwal/basic-task-manager/readme.md

 # Simple Task Manager Tool

-A small task manager built as a part of my internship application as backend developer at TaxAdda.
+A small task manager built as a part of a backend internship application.